roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 ![Proseware AAD](images/proseware.png)

-It takes approximately 5 minutes for the Azure App Service to respond to requests using the code deployed during step 6.
+Please note that it may take approximately 5 minutes for the Azure App Service to start responding to requests after the code has been deployed in step 6.

 ### 9. Teardown